 - Level 10: Additional conversation option (Air Horn)

 Note that, as far as Aspiration requirements go, conversation wheels options typically count as ‘pranks’ along with kicking over trashcans and stomping puddles.

 Mischief is sort of a fifty-fifty skill where relationships are concerned.
-Depending on the target and their mood, your interactions may illicit merriment - or they may make other sims Angry.
+Depending on the target and their mood, your interactions may illicit merriment—or they may make other sims Angry.
 Consequently, Mischief sims get into a lot of fights.
-Hatred is one of the prerequisites for

 One of the more unique options available to Mischief-oriented sims is the use of Voodoo Dolls.
 Either purchased over the computer or found (very rarely) in rock piles, Voodoo Dolls can be used by Mischief Sims to gain emotional control over another sim.
 Each Voodoo Doll can Bind with another sim, allowing your sim to use up to five interactions on the Doll to change the target’s mood.
 They are as follows: